bids-apps/bids-apps.github.io/CONTRIBUTING.md

 an issue [here](https://github.com/bids-apps/bids-apps.github.io/issues)!
 A Maintainer or community member will follow up.

-If you'd prefer to email then you can contact Franklin at ffein@stanford.edu
+If you'd prefer to email then you can contact us at [bids.maintenance@gmail.com](mailto:bids.maintenance@gmail.com)

 ## A Special Note :high_brightness: